 The LandCover FS stores land cover types as polygons.
 These data were downloaded as raster data from GlobCover, which is an open source database managed by the European Space Agency.
 The raster data were converted into polygon data by land cover type.
 Multiple land cover polygons were merged into the simple types of cropland, mixed vegetation, forest, grassland, urban, water, and other.
 The new FC was reprojected and imported into the FDS.

 The ProtectedAreas FC contains polygons features that store the locations of protected areas across Peninsular Malaysia.
 These data were downloaded as a global shapefile from ProtectedPlanet.net, the interface for the World Database on Protected Areas (WDPA), which is a joint project of the IUCN and UNEP.
 The shapefile was clipped to Peninsular Malaysia and the attributes were simplified for use in this GDB.
 The updated FC was reprojected and imported into the FDS.
+What reposioty was it added to?

 The Roads FC stores road data as line features.
 The source of the data is OpenStreetMap, which is an open source map of global roads.
 The software BBBike was used to download the OpenStreetMap data as a shapefile (original road data are stored as a .pbf).
 A bounding box was used to select the approximate desired location from the BBBike website and then the shapefile was clipped to Peninsular Malaysia.
 The new FC was reprojected and imported into the FDS.